Sandgarden-Demo/styleguide-examples/TEMPLATE_documentation.md

 >[!TIP]
 >Include as many examples as possible from your actual documentation of what "good" looks like.
 Examples linking specific changes in code to specific updates to documentation work best.
 At least 3 examples is recommended.
 Including your specific examples at the top of the style guide will give them the strongest impact.

+>[!NOTE]
+>These examples are for demonstration purposes only, either replace them with elevant examples from your own project or delete them.
+If deleting, remove from this Note block to the next one.

 Here is a good example of what it would look like:

 This shows how to perform an easy out-of-the box run with `auto=light`, which configures many hyperparameters for you and performs a light optimization run.
 You can alternatively set `auto=medium` or `auto=heavy` to perform longer optimization runs.